 The Southern FMA covers an area of approximately 1 million ha and includes three local government areas: Derwent Valley, Kingborough and Huon Valley.
-Population (approximately 69 000 [Australian Bureau of Statistics 2021) is centred around the southern settlements of Hobart, the Huon Valley, the D'Entrecasteaux Channel and New Norfolk, with small populations in the Tyenna Valley.
-Much of the FMA is uninhabited and 73% of the area is public/crown land, most of which is the South West National Park.
+The majority of the population is centred around the southern settlements of Hobart, the Huon Valley, and the D'Entrecasteaux Channel.
+Significant populations are located around New Norfolk, with small populations in the Tyenna Valley.
+Much of the FMA is uninhabited and 73% of the area is public/crown land, most of which is the South West National Park, and 11% is Sustainable Timber Tasmania managed land.
 Vegetation types with the highest percentage area within the Southern FMA are; wet eucalypt forest, moorland, sedgeland and rushland, rainforest, and dry eucalypt forest.

 Due to containing some of the wettest and driest locations in Tasmania, the length of the bushfire season in the Southern FMA can vary considerably.
 Bushfire seasons in drier locations can run from October - April whilst bushfire seasons in areas of higher rainfall with wetter vegetation types can be limited to period December - March.
 The majority (84%) of the Southern FMA has been long unburnt since fire incident recording began.
+16% of the FMA is noted as having been subject to fire at least once.
+Approximately 2% of the FMA has been subject to more than 2 fires at the same location.